jmiglesias98/portfolio/README.md

 # WORK EXPERIENCE

-DATA SCIENTIST
+**DATA SCIENTIST**
-BANCO DE CRÉDITO COOPERATIVO (BCC)
+*BANCO DE CRÉDITO COOPERATIVO (BCC)*
+*May 2023 – Present*
-May 2023 – Present - Development of machine learning models with R: improvement of fraud detection, climate risk calculation, people analytics, etc. - Creation of dashboards, What-ifs and reports with Rshiny and Rmarkdown. - Execution of SQL queries in Teradata, Cloudera, Oracle and SqlServer. - Development of ETL processes with Knime. - Proof of concept for the implementation of Cloud tools: azure and dataiku.
+- Development of machine learning models with R: improvement of fraud detection, climate risk calculation, people analytics, etc.

-DATA SCIENTIST
+- Creation of dashboards, What-ifs and reports with Rshiny and Rmarkdown.
+- Execution of SQL queries in Teradata, Cloudera, Oracle and SqlServer.
+- Development of ETL processes with Knime.
+- Proof of concept for the implementation of Cloud tools: azure and dataiku.

+**DATA SCIENTIST**
-VIEWNEXT, SA / CLIENT: BANCO DE CRÉDITO COOPERATIVO (BCC).
+*VIEWNEXT, SA / CLIENT: BANCO DE CRÉDITO COOPERATIVO (BCC).*
-Feb 2021 – May 2023 - Development of machine learning models with R.  - Data visualization with Qlik Sense.  - Data model design and ETL development using Informatica Powercenter and DEI. - Execution of SQL queries with Teradata Studio, Cloudera, SQL Server and Oracle. - Resolution of incidents in the analytical environment.
+*Feb 2021 – May 2023*
+- Development of machine learning models with R.
+- Data visualization with Qlik Sense.
+- Data model design and ETL development using Informatica Powercenter and DEI.
+- Execution of SQL queries with Teradata Studio, Cloudera, SQL Server and Oracle.
+- Resolution of incidents in the analytical environment.

 # EDUCATION

-BACHELOR’S DEGREE IN MATHEMATICS
+**BACHELOR’S DEGREE IN MATHEMATICS**
-UNIVERISTY OF ALMERÍA
+*UNIVERISTY OF ALMERÍA*
-Sept.
+*Sept.
 2016 – Jul.
-2021
+2021*

-MASTER’S DEGREE IN DATA SCIENCE
+**MASTER’S DEGREE IN DATA SCIENCE**
-OPEN UNIVERSITY OF CATALONIA
+*OPEN UNIVERSITY OF CATALONIA*
-Sept.
+*Sept.
 2021 – Jul.
-2023
+2023*

-MASTER’S DEGREE IN SECONDARY EDUCATION TEACHING UNIVERSITY OF ALMERÍA
+**MASTER’S DEGREE IN SECONDARY EDUCATION TEACHING**
+*UNIVERSITY OF ALMERÍA*
-Oct.
-2024 – Present
+*Oct.
+2024 – Present*

 # CERTIFICATES

- - Azure AI Fundamentals (AI-900) - Scrum Fundamentals Certified (SFC) - Dataiku Core Designer, ML Practitioner & Advanced Designer.
+ - Azure AI Fundamentals (AI-900)
+ - Scrum Fundamentals Certified (SFC)
+ - Dataiku Core Designer, ML Practitioner & Advanced Designer.

 # OTHER KNOWLEDGE

  - Python (Pandas, NumPy, SciPy, Scikit-learn, Matplotlib and TensorFlow)
  - Pentaho